samvera-labs/speedy_af/README.md

 # Known Issues

-* `SolrPresenter` currently tries to grab all relevant rows from Solr at once.
+* `Base` currently tries to grab all relevant rows from Solr at once.
 Future releases will be more mindful of both local resources and Solr request limits.
+* `Base` may not play nicely with language-tagged RDF literals, as ActiveFedora does not currently index/encode the language tag into Solr.

 # Acknowledgments